 standard permanent residency rights in the Arab State

-A child born to a special permanent resident of either state would inherit citizenship from his/her parent(s) and, upon attaining the age of legal majority, might opt instead to become a citizen of the state in which s/he was born.
+A child born in-country to a special permanent resident of that state would inherit citizenship from his/her parent(s) and, upon attaining age of majority, might opt instead to become a citizen of the state in which s/he was born.

-The new Arab State, herein provisionally referred to as Ismail or Dawlat Ismail (State of Ishmael) would enshrine in its founding articles clear guarantees of inalienable secular and religious rights, for its citizens, residents, and guests.
+The new Arab State, herein provisionally named Ismail or Dawlat Ismail (State of Ishmael), will enshrine in its founding articles clear guarantees of inalienable secular and religious rights, for its citizens, residents, and guests.

-Ismail and Israel would enter into covenants of mutual respect, cooperation and fair dealing, recognising that the children of Ishmael are indeed cousins to Israel.
+Ismail and Israel will enter into covenants of cooperation and mutual respect, recognising that the children of Ishmael are cousins to Israel.

-Each state would vow to serve and defend the interests of the people under its jurisdiction, regardless of religion, race, gender, creed, or citizenship.
+Each state will vow to serve and defend those under its jurisdiction, irrespective of religion, race, ethnicity, gender, nationality, or creed.

-Each state would aver to preserve and protect, without prejudice, every Holy Place and archaeological site under its mandate.
+Each state will aver to preserve and protect—without prejudice—every Holy Place and archaeological site under its mandate.

-Each state would pledge every effort to facilitate the safe passage of pilgrims, tourists and other visitors between the two states.
+Each state will pledge every effort to facilitate the safe passage of pilgrims, tourists and other visitors between the two states.

-State-funded education programmes would disclose their curricula and material lists to encourage fairness, transparency and accuracy of content.
+State-funded education programmes will disclose their curricula and material lists to encourage fairness, transparency and accuracy of content.

 A citizen of one state who resides—and is health insured—in the other, could freely seek treatment in his/her national homeland.